AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ```
 {% endraw %}

-Also you can provide default values in Dataverse Admin Area.
-Choose the form and go to Fields customization, find the Default field values section.
-Here you just need to choose field name and set the default value for it.
-Feel free to set default value even for lookup and choice fields.
+Additionally, you can provide default values in the Dataverse Admin Area.
+Choose the form, go to Fields Customization, and find the Default Field Values section.
+Here, you just need to choose the field name and set the default value for it.
+You can set default values even for lookup and choice fields.

 ### Getting record GUID